The Baram Peace Park

 The Baram Peace Park is committed to four principles and project areas that constitute basic prerequisites for the establishment of a park in the region:

 Borneo has some of the richest and at the same time most endangered rainforest in the world.
 Sarawak's remaining primary forest is only one tenth of its original size.
 The 2800 km2 area covered by the Baram Peace Park takes in one of the last contiguous primary forests in Sarawak.
 The indigenous way of life is still highly dependent on intact forests.
 These primary forests are to be preserved, and the secondary forests should also be allowed to recover through sustainable agricultural practices and good management.

 2. Protection of the cultural heritage

-The Penan have a rich culture.
-It is handed down from generation to generation through their language, their stories in the oral tradition, their traditional knowledge and their beliefs.
-The Penan are anxious not to lose their traditions but to keep them alive and to document them through exchanges with other villages and the younger generations.
+The indigenous peoples of the Upper Baram region have a rich culture.
+This is handed down from generation to generation in the oral tradition.
+The villages are anxious not to lose their traditions and language but to keep them alive and to document them through exchanges with other villages and the younger generations.

 In order to be able to use the rainforest in a sustainable way, alternative sources of income are being developed, such as tourism and sustainable farming.
 What is at stake is to offer an alternative to an economy based on deforestation and plantations and to promote sustainable projects.

-The Penan Peace Park is of importance for the Penan but it is also a pioneering project for the Malaysian federal state of Sarawak as a whole, in that it symbolises an alternative vision for it.
-The reputation that Sarawak has built up for itself up until the present is one of environmental misdeeds and disregard of the rights of its indigenous population.
-The Penan Peace Park is setting out to prove that environmental protection, economic prospects and a strong awareness for culture and tradition are compatible with one another.
+The Baram Peace Park is not only of importance for the Penan, the Kenyah, the Kelabit and the Saban but is also a pioneering project for the Malaysian federal state of Sarawak as a whole, in that it symbolises an alternative vision for it.
+The reputation that Sarawak has built up for itself in the past is one of environmental misdeeds and disregard of the rights of its indigenous population.
+The Baram Peace Park is setting out to prove that environmental protection, economic prospects and indigenous rights are all compatible with one another.